tejasrinivasraj/krithi-systems-assignment/README.md

 6. Documentation

-  - Please visit the documentation of the project.
+  - Please visit the documentation of the project. [index.html in html folder]